Public Force (Monaco)

-The Public Force (La Force Publique) are the military force of Monaco.
+The Public Force (La Force Publique) is the military of Monaco.
 However, the country has a very limited military capability and depends almost entirely upon its larger neighbour, France, for defence.
 In total, there are over 250 people employed as military personnel in some form.
 There is no conscription in Monaco.

 Its branches are the Compagnie des Carabiniers du Prince and the Corps des Sapeurs-Pompiers de Monaco.

 Command

 The Public Services are under the joint command of the Supreme Commander of the Public Services (Le Commandant supérieur de la Force publique), currently Colonel Tony Varo.

 Under the chief commander, each of the two principal military corps is headed by a Chief of the Corps, who holds the rank of commandant or lieutenant colonel, according to personal seniority.
 The military band is commanded by the Chief of the Orchestra, with the rank of commandant.

 Border patrol and patrol boats

 Some military roles are assigned to the civil police, such as border patrol and border defence, which are the responsibility of a special police unit officially named the "Maritime and Heliport Police Division," and which operates on land and sea using patrol boats and high-speed surveillance boats.
 Four patrol boats are operated by the Corps des Sapeurs-Pompiers (fire-fighters) and the Compagnie des Carabiniers du Prince (prince's bodyguards).